-Algorithm verification was conducted via evaluation of the exact solution for $|f_\infty|$, obtained through the implemented codes for a liquid prolate (oblate) spheroidal scatterer, against known results valid in some extreme cases (such as spheroid tending to a sphere, Dirichlet and Neumann boundary conditions at the medium-spheroid interface).
+Algorithm verification was conducted via evaluation of the exact solution for $|f_\infty|$, obtained through the implemented codes for a fluid prolate (oblate) spheroidal scatterer, against known results valid in some limit cases (such as spheroid tending to a sphere, non-penetrable Dirichlet and Neumann boundary conditions at the medium-spheroid interface).

-A liquid spheroid approaching a sphere, with major semi-axis $a=1$ and minor semi-axis $b=0.99$, is assumed in order to compare the results predicted by the implemented codes with the classical solution for plane wave acoustic scattering by a liquid sphere \cite{Hickling}.
-Two different incident directions are considered, given by the line that contains both focis of an oblate spheroid (i.e. $\hat{x}$ incidence) and of a prolate spheroid (i.e. $\hat{z}$ incidence), in agreement with the coordinate system shown in Figure \ref{fig_coord_norm}.
+A fluid spheroid approaching a sphere, with major semi-axis $a=1$ and minor semi-axis $b=0.99$, is assumed in order to compare the results predicted by the implemented codes with the classical solution for plane wave acoustic scattering by a fluid sphere \cite{Hickling}.
+Two different incident directions are considered, given by the line that contains both foci of an oblate spheroid (i.e. $\hat{x}$ incidence) and of a prolate spheroid (i.e. $\hat{z}$ incidence), in agreement with the coordinate system shown in Figure \ref{fig_coord_norm}.
 The sphere has a reference radius $a=1$.
 Calculations were made for $k_0=5, k_1=3, \rho_1/\rho_0 = 3$.
-Plottings of the scattering patterns obtained with the implemented numerical codes for liquid prolate and oblate spheroidal scatterer tending to coincide with the corresponding spherical scatterer are shown in Figure \ref{fig_sphere}.
+Scattering patterns obtained with the implemented numerical codes for fluid prolate/oblate spheroids fits the patterns due to spheres shown in Figure \ref{fig_sphere}.